Export the bundled R demo suite

 # Export a Python suite from your own project

-A multi-app suite is a directory that contains a _shinyelectron.yml config file and an apps/ folder with one sub-directory per app.
-Each sub-directory holds a standard Shiny app (app.R for R, app.py for Python).
+A suite is a directory with a _shinyelectron.yml at the root and an apps/ folder.
+Each subfolder holds a normal Shiny app (app.R for R, app.py for Python).

 R suite